 Shot in black and white in 1964, Nothing But a Man is a simple, poignant film that tells the tale of one man’s struggle to break the chains that threaten to bind him to a life of drink, servitude, and irresponsibility.

 Set in the segregated South of 1960s America, and written by Jewish filmmakers, director Michael Roemer and cinematographer Robert M. Young–after travelling through the region and immersing themselves in African-American life–this is arguably one of the best movies ever made on how racial prejudice stifles manhood, destroys families, and shatters communities.

 With stellar performances from the two main leads, Ivan Dixon (later of Hogan’s Heroes) and jazz singer, Abbey Lincoln, Nothing But a Man should be compulsory viewing in all Sociology lessons and film schools.

-‘Nothing But a Man’ is most impressive because it’s nothing but a love story set amongst the harsh realities of racism in America.
-And you don’t see that very often; black characters considered suitable leads for cinematic fiction.
+Ultimately, though, this is a film most impressive because it’s nothing but a love story set amongst the harsh realities of racism in America.
+And you don’t see that very often; black characters considered suitable romantic leads for cinematic fiction.